 Your Contribution Impacts Hunger in Lake County

-Did you know that nearly 1 in 9 Lake County residents suffer from food insecurity?
-Inquiries for food rank #1 among all inquiries Lifeline receives?
+Did you know that 1 in 9 Lake County residents suffer from food insecurity and that inquiries for food rank #1 among all inquiries Lifeline's help referral hotline receives?
 Please help us send children to school with full bellies, end the tears of crying babies in need of formula, put a stop to the hunger pangs suffered by seniors and the families and single mothers who have fallen on hard times and don't know where their next meal will come from.

 Giving Comes with Many Rewards.
-When You Give Now Through April 30, 2019, You Could Find Yourself the Lucky Winner of an LG 55" Smart LED TV!
+When You Give Now Through April 24, 2020, You Could Find Yourself the Lucky Winner of $1,000!

 Every $5 donated is enough to provide 20 meals and Earn 1 Contest Entry for You!

 - A $10 donation is enough to provide 40 meals + You Earn 2 Contest Entries!

 - A $15 donation is enough to provide 60 meals + You Earn 3 Contest Entries!

 - A $25 donation is enough to provide 100 meals + You Earn 5 Contest Entries!